-Etowah Landing is one of eight available nursing homes located in Rome, Georgia.
-We gave this nursing home a C overall, which isn't a bad grade.
-This is comparable with the city grade in Rome, which is a B-.
-In our view, this place ought to be a solid choice for quite a few people.
-One of the best aspects of this nursing home's profile is its remarkable inspection grade, which is addressed in the next section.
+Etowah Landing is one of just a few available facilities in Rome, Georgia.
+Featuring an overall grade of C, this appears to be a middle of the pack facility.
+In our view, this facility ought to be a good fit for quite a few people.
+One of the major highlights of this nursing home's profile is its exemplary inspection score, which you can find in the next paragraph.

 - Nursing Home

 Get pricing and details on Rome senior living options.Get Pricing